Dublin City Galway Cork Dublin West Tues. Wed. Tues. Fri. 20th June 21st June 27th June 30th June

 - What grievance and disciplinary procedures should an employer have in place?

-- What happens when a dispute is referred to a Rights Commissioner or to the Labour Court?
+- What happens when a dispute is referred to the Workplace Relations Commission?

 Unfair Dismissals Acts 1977 to 2015